fishy/onepwd/README.md

 # OnePwd

-An Android app and Python companion script to calculate unique passpords for different sites/apps.
+An Android app and Python companion script to calculate unique passwords for different sites/apps.
 Compatible with and inspired by Chrome extension [123 Password](https://chrome.google.com/webstore/detail/pahmlghhaoabdlhnkmmjbkcmdamjccjj)